-Yet the Ninth Circuit, although it acknowledged these "significant religious responsibilities," id. at 3a, found she was not a minister.
-Relying on its previous decision in Biel v.
-St. James School, 911 F.3d 603 (9th Cir.
-2018), the court concluded that "an employee's duties alone are not dispositive under Hosanna-Tabor's framework."
+Kristin Biel, also a fifth-grade teacher, had a similar role.
+She "taught lessons on the Catholic faith four days a week," "incorporated religious themes and symbols into her overall classroom environment and curriculum," and oversaw students engaging in daily prayers and monthly Masses.
+St. James School v.
+Biel (hereinafter "St. James") Pet.
 App.
+12a, 5a.

-3a.
-Rather, the court focused on the fact that other considerations referenced by this Court in Hosanna-Tabor, 585 U.S. at 191-92, were, in its view, absent: Morrissey-Berru's "formal title of 'Teacher' was secular," not religious; she "did not have any religious credential, training, or ministerial background"; and she "did not hold herself out to the public as a religious leader or minister."
+Despite these significant religious responsibilities, the Ninth Circuit found that neither teacher was a minister.
+Instead, the court, first in St. James and then in Our Lady, focused on the fact that other considerations referenced by this Court in Hosanna-Tabor, 585 U.S. at 191-92, were, in its view, absent.
+Above all, the court of appeals said, the two teachers "did not have any religious credential, training, or ministerial background."
+Our Lady Pet.
 App.
+3a; accord St. James Pet.
+App.
+10a.
+Moreover, in the court's view, the employees' formal title of "Teacher"-"Grade 5 teacher" in Biel's instance-"was secular," not religious, and therefore the schools did not "hold [them] out" as ministers.
+St. James Pet.
+App.
+11a-12a; Our Lady Pet.
+App.
+2a.
+Finally, the court said, neither teacher "h[eld] herself out to the public as a religious leader or minister."
+Our Lady Pet.
+App.
+3a; St. James Pet.
+App.
+12a.

-2a-3a.
-Under the court's logic, an employee's religious function is never enough for the ministerial exception to apply: one of these other features must be present.
+In short, under the court's logic, an employee's religious functions, even if significant, are not enough for the ministerial exception to apply.
+The employee must also have what the court deems a minister-like title or other "credential, training, or ministerial background."

-As stated in the petition for certiorari, the Ninth Circuit's approach squarely conflicts with other courts that have emphasized an employee's religious functions in determining "minister" status.
-Pet.
-14-27.
-This Court should grant review to ensure a consistent nationwide standard for the rights and duties of religious organizations.
-Id. at 27-30.
-Amici focus on another reason to grant review: The Ninth Circuit's approach conflicts with basic principles underlying the Religion Clauses and with the original understanding of the evils the clauses were meant to prevent.
+The Ninth Circuit's approach conflicts with basic principles underlying the Religion Clauses and with the original understanding of the evils the clauses were meant to prevent.

-- I. A broad, deferential definition of "minister" for purposes of the ministerial exception is necessary for several reasons.
-It ensures equality among religions with diverse understandings of leadership and avoids second-guessing a religious organization's understanding of who should teach the faith.
-It also adheres to the original meaning of the Religion Clauses: narrow definitions of "minister," especially in the form of education or credentialing requirements, were among the violations of religious freedom the Clauses were meant to prevent. - II.
+I. A broad, deferential definition of "minister" for purposes of the ministerial exception is necessary for several reasons.
+It ensures equality among religions with diverse understandings of leadership.
+It also avoids second-guessing a religious organization's understanding of who should teach the faith.

+Moreover, and importantly, a flexible definition adheres to the original meaning of the Religion Clauses.
+Narrow definitions of "minister," especially in the form of education or credentialing requirements, were present in the founding era in both New England and Virginia: for example, colonial legislatures in both Massachusetts and Connecticut passed laws refusing to recognize ministers who lacked university courses or a degree.
+Such credentialing requirements were among the sorts of religious freedom violations that the Free Exercise and Establishment Clauses were meant to prevent.

+II.
 Under these principles, an employee's "important religious functions" should be enough to qualify him or her as a "minister" under the ministerial exception.
 This criterion is flexible enough to protect the diverse views of different religious groups on who should perform their key religious functions.
-Religious-school teachers frequently perform important religious functions, and Morrissey-Berru did here.
-By contrast, requiring in addition some form of ministerial "credential," "training," or "title"-as the Ninth Circuit did here-produces the very evils the ministerial exception and the Religion Clauses are meant to prevent.
-It discriminates against groups that do not rely on such credentials or title for those who teach the faith, and it invites courts to second-guess those groups' decisions about who they designate to "convey[] the tenets of the faith to the next generation."
+This Court has recognized that religious-school teachers can perform important religious functions.
+Both Morrissey-Berru and Biel did so.

+By contrast, requiring in addition some form of ministerial "credential," "training," or "title"-as the Ninth Circuit requires-produces the very evils the ministerial exception and the Religion Clauses are meant to prevent.
+It discriminates against groups that do not rely on such credentials or title for those who teach the faith; in particular, it discriminates against groups that rely on teachers in elementary and secondary schools to "convey[] the tenets of the faith to the next generation."
 Hosanna-Tabor, 565 U.S. at 200 (Alito, J., concurring).
+Moreover, it invites courts to second-guess those groups' decisions about who is qualified to carry out that critical process of communicating the faith.